Fpadt/tgc/README.md

  TGC members           | Role                             | Quote
 :----------------------|:---------------------------------|:------------------
- Alex Teeuwen          | Reinforcement learning engineer  | > I taught my computer to learn from its mistakes Anne-Marie Van Nes    | Organizer and criticaster        |
- Dominique Fürst       | Statistical distributions Expert |
- Floris Padt           | OLP - engineer                   |
- Henk Koster           | Presentor & business owner       |
+ Alex Teeuwen          | Reinforcement learning engineer  | `I taught my computer to learn from its mistakes` Anne-Marie Van Nes    | Organizer and criticaster        | `my rubber ducks are in a row, but keep floating away` Dominique Fürst       | Statistical distributions Expert | `In the world of data, I fit in like an outlier at a mean party.` Floris Padt           | OLP - engineer                   | `I love linear solutions.
+If only life wasn't so nonlinear.` Henk Koster           | Presentor & business owner       | `Presenting a use case: where optimism meets data science reality.`

 ## OLP
 The idea of OLP originates from this paper: